X-ray emission in IllustrisTNG circum-cluster environments. II -- Possible origins of the soft X-ray excess emission: Possible origins of the soft X--rays excess

-To better understand the origin of the soft X--ray emission, we illustrate in Fig.~\ref{fig:Illustration} the different gas phases around a representative simulated cluster.
-As expected, the clumps of WARM gas are in the form of WCGM gas, given that this phase is, by definition, high-density warm gas.
-Indeed, the other phase contributing to the WARM gas, the WHIM (right-most panel) shows a rather smooth spatial distribution.
-Interestingly, it appears that this WCGM gas strongly populates the subhalos of galaxies inside and around clusters, as illustrated by the green circles that show galaxies with a stellar mass $M_{*}>10^{9} M_{\odot}/h$.
-Notice that the radius of green circles is equal to twice the radius containing half of the total mass of each galaxy.
-We see that these galaxies correlate very well with the spatial distribution of WCGM gas, as expected from the lower density threshold defining this gas phase \cite{martizzi2019}.
-In agreement with \cite{angelinelli2021}, we see that gas clumps tend to trace filamentary patterns around clusters.
-The cosmic web skeleton, shown in black lines, has been computed by using TREX filament finder algorithm \citep{Bonnaire2020} on 3-D galaxy distribution, similarly to \cite{gouin2022}.
-The right panel of Fig.~\ref{fig:Illustration} qualitatively confirms that the WHIM gas traces the filaments connected to clusters.
+To understand the origin of the soft X--ray emission better, we illustrate in Fig.~\ref{fig:Illustration} and Fig.~\ref{fig:Illustration2} the three main gas phases (HOT, WCGM, and WHIM gas) and their distribution around a simulated cluster.
+As expected, the clumps of WARM gas are in the form of WCGM gas because this phase is by definition high-density warm gas.
+The other phase that contributes to the WARM gas, the WHIM (rightmost panel) shows a rather smooth spatial distribution.
+Interestingly, this WCGM gas apparently strongly populates the subhalos of galaxies inside and around clusters, as illustrated by the green circles, which show galaxies with a stellar mass $M_{*}>10^{9} M_{\odot}/h$.
+The radius of the green circles is equal to twice the radius containing half of the total mass of each galaxy.
+These galaxies correlate very well with the spatial distribution of WCGM gas, as expected from the lower-density threshold that defines this gas phase \cite{martizzi2019}.
+In agreement with \cite{angelinelli2021}, the gas clumps tend to trace filamentary patterns around clusters.
+The cosmic web skeleton, shown as black lines, was computed by using the algorithm called TREX filament finder \citep{Bonnaire2020} on 3D galaxy distribution, similarly to \cite{gouin2022}.
+The right panel of Fig.~\ref{fig:Illustration} qualitatively confirms that the WHIM gas traces the filaments that are connected to clusters.